vishal84/gemini-enterprise-adk-mcp-auth/scenario_2/README.md

-my# Scenario 2: Deploy an ADK Agent w/ MCP Toolset in Gemini Enterprise using End User Authentication
+# Scenario 2: Deploy an ADK Agent w/ MCP Toolset in Gemini Enterprise using End User Authentication

 This scenario guides you through setting up and testing an ADK agent that consumes a toolset from an MCP server using end user authentication.
 The guide covers two deployment options for the agent: